mougiakouel/QGIS-Training-Manual/vector_analysis/index.rst

 *******************************************************************************

 Now that you have edited a few features, you must want to know what else one can do with them.
-Having features with attributes is nice, but this doesn't really tell you anything that a normal, non-GIS map can't.
+Having features with attributes is nice, but when all is said and done, this doesn't really tell you anything that a normal, non-GIS map can't.

 The key advantage of a GIS is this: *a GIS can answer questions.*